Old version page

 - damages that the robot has received are greater than 40%;

 - 0 points to each of the survivors of a four survivor's draw if damages that the robot has received are lower than 40%;

-- The final result of a single group will be the weighted average of the three partial results: in order to emphasize the greater importance of the 4vs4 modality the weight assigned to this modality is fixed equal to 5, while the one for the f2f is fixed equal to 1 and 3 for the 3vs3 modality.
+- The final result of a single group will be the weighted average of the two partial results: in order to emphasize the greater importance of the 4vs4 modality the weight assigned to this modality is fixed equal to 5, while the one for the f2f is fixed equal to 1.

 - The first eight robots of every group (each of which is composed of maximum 32 robots) will reach directly the next round, while the classified from ninth to the seventeenth place will dispute a group between themselves to pass the turn (the first eight robots of it).